Customer Service 14 min read

 Feedback and follow-up emails are crucial tools in your onboarding strategy.
 They extend the conversation beyond the initial welcome, gather valuable insights, and ensure users are getting the most out of your product or service.

-Types of client feedback emails and onboarding specialist should employ:
+Types of client feedback emails and onboarding you can employ:

 • Post-signup feedback: Sent a few days after signup to gauge initial impressions and identify any roadblocks.